lclarkg18/clubs/README.md

 $ pip3 install -r requirements.txt
 ```

-**As in Tools video 10.2, you may have to reinstall libpq-dev to remove errors if using Ubuntu 20.04:**
+**You may have to reinstall libpq-dev to remove errors if using Ubuntu 20.04:**

 ```
 $ sudo apt-get install libpq-dev --reinstall